vuejs/v2.vuejs.org/src/v2/cookbook/vue-route-change-handling.md

 ## Simple Example

-While using [vue-router](https://router.vuejs.org/en/) we often need to refresh the data when a route or query changes while the same component is being reused in the page, to do so we can use a `:key` to force Vue to always re-create the components:
+While using [vue-router](https://router.vuejs.org/en/) we often need to refresh the data when a route or query changes while the same component is being reused in the page, to do so we can use a `:key` to force Vue to always recreate the components:

 ```js
 Vue.component('OrderIndex', {